oheunj/RTL/README.md

 # Reluctant Transfer Learning in Penalized Regressions for Individualized Treatment Rules under Effect Heterogeneity

+The full manuscript will be available soon:

+* __Oh, E. J.,__ and Qian, M. (In Preparation).
+Reluctant transfer learning in penalized regressions for individualized treatment rules under effect heterogeneity.

 # Files in this repository
 The source code is currently provided in 'rtl_main_code.R'